CMakePP/CMinx/paper.md

 To our knowledge, all of the aforementioned Sphinx plugins simply extract the reST API documentation verbatim.
-Notably, this means the developer is responsible for manually: adding the function/macro signatures to the documentation, listing the function's parameters, and the overall formatting (*e.g.*, titles and subtitles, creation of parameter tables, underline/overline consistency).
+Notably, this means the developer is responsible for manually adding the function/macro signatures to the documentation, listing the function's parameters, and the overall formatting.
 For build system developers maintaining one or two CMake modules, these are admittedly pretty minor inconveniences; however, for organizations maintaining a substantial CMake code base (such as those for exascale programs),